Today, business is global. That’s why our Full-Time MBA program has worldwide reach.

 - If you are accepted, then you must have the testing agency submit the score directly to us.

 Please refer to the UGA Graduate School website for detailed information.
 We generally prefer scores of at least 100 on the TOEFL and 7.0 on the IELTS.
 Please note that if you apply for merit-based graduate assistantships awards, the MBA Admissions Committee gives preference to those with a speaking score of 24 on the TOEFL or 7.5 on the IELTS.

 Attending our Full-Time MBA program requires adequate financial support, which can be a combination of merit aid and personal resources.
-After you are accepted, you will work with Immigration Services at the Office of International Education for visa processing, including what you need to show for Proof of Funding and other documents for your visa appointment at the U.S. Consulate.
+After you are accepted, you will work with Immigration Services at the Office of Global Engagement for visa processing, including what you need to show for Proof of Funding and other documents for your visa appointment at the U.S. Consulate.